Gambia Flag Home Page National Emblem

 Data Issues:

 The lack of accurate and timely data is a major constraint to improved macro-economic and financial management.
 In this respect, the UN system together with other development partners, particularly the Bretton Woods institutions, are assisting the government to build capacities in data gathering and analysis, within the context of the Poverty Reduction Strategy Paper (PRSP), including providing assistance to the Central Statistics Department in the areas of national accounts and the consumer price index as well as undertaking Public Expenditure Reviews in some of the key Departments Of State (Education, Health, Public Works, Local Government, etc.).
-Other developments on the economic plane include the introduction of the Poverty Reduction Strategy Paper, the UN Development Assistance Framework (UNDAF), the eligibility of the Gambia under the Heavily Indebted Poor Countries (HIPC) Initiative, and the establishment of the Second Monetary Zone within ECOWAS.
+Other developments on the economic plane include the introduction of the Poverty Reduction Strategy Paper, the United Nations Development Assistance Framework (UNDAF), and the eligibility of the Gambia under the Heavily Indebted Poor Countries (HIPC) Initiative.

 Top of Page